-In 2020, a two-hour training session was offered to the organisation (with

-The risks related to corruption were assessed in the context of the risk assessment process in 100% of processes. the exception of operational personnel) concerning tax crimes, which were included among the 231 predicate offences.
+In 2020, a two-hour training session was offered to the organisation (with the exception of operational personnel) concerning tax crimes, which were included among the 231 predicate offences.
 Furthermore, a two-hour training session was made available to the entire organisation concerning topics of anti-corruption and whistleblowing, which also included training on tax crimes pursuant to Legislative Decree 231, which was therefore also provided to operational personnel.